MARKET SNAPSHOT: Dow Futures Up More Than 100 Points As Fears Ease Over Hurricane Irma, North Korea

 There are no key economic data releases on the docket for Monday.

-Stocks to watch: Shares of Teva Pharmaceutical Industries Ltd.(TEVA) were up nearly 8% in premarket.
+Stocks to watch: Shares of Teva Pharmaceutical Industries Ltd.(TEVA) were up 12% in premarket.
 The Israeli drug company on Monday named Lundbeck's Kare Schultz as its new chief executive. (http://www.marketwatch.com/story/teva-names-lundbecks-kare-schultz-as-new-ceo-2017-09-11)

-Reinsurers, which have taken sizable hits since Hurricane Harvey caused devastating flooding in Texas, were likely to be in focus on Monday owing to Irma.
-Included in that group are Everest Re Group Ltd.(RE) and XL Group Ltd.(XL).
+(http://www.marketwatch.com/story/teva-names-lundbecks-kare-schultz-as-new-ceo-2017-09-11)Shares of insurer American International Group Inc.(AIG) rose 1.2%.
+European insurers were also gaining on Monday, amid some signs Irma's impact may be less than expected.

-Stocks in insurers, such as American International Group Inc.(AIG) , may also attract attention.
-Insurers in Europe were gaining Monday on signs that Irma's impact may be less than expected.
+Verisk Analytics Inc.'s catastrophe modeling business AIR Worldwide estimates insured losses resulting from Hurricane Irma will be in the range of $20 billion to $40 billion (http://www.marketwatch.com/story/verisks-air-worldwide-sees-irma-related-insured-loss-much-less-than-harvey-related-damage-2017-09-11).
+That compares with AIR Worldwide's estimate of property damage resulting from Hurricane Harvey of more than $65 billion.

 Shares of The Walt Disney Co.(DIS) moved modestly higher in premarket, as Irma moved across into Orlando.
 In a rare move (http://www.marketwatch.com/story/in-a-rare-move-walt-disney-world-to-close-for-hurricane-irma-2017-09-08), Walt Disney World was closed Saturday to prepare for the storm, and is expected to remain closed until at least Tuesday.
 Orlando hotels were reportedly full of storm evacuees.